gem/oq-engine/doc/engine/What's-new.md

 2. `--delete-hazard-calculation` and `--delete-risk-calculation` have been unified into a single `--delete-calculation`.

-3. A lot of obsolete code (over 12,000 lines) have been removed from the engine and the code base is now smaller and manageable: more will be removed in the next release.
+3. A lot of obsolete code (over 12,000 lines) has been removed from the engine and the code base is now smaller and manageable: more will be removed in the next release.